By the end of this section, you will be able to:

 Spain’s main enemies at this time were the runaway Spanish provinces of the North Netherlands.
 By 1581, these seven northern provinces had declared their independence from Spain and created the Dutch Republic, also called Holland, where Protestantism was tolerated.
 Determined to deal a death blow to Protestantism in England and Holland, King Philip of Spain assembled a massive force of over thirty thousand men and 130 ships, and in 1588 he sent this navy, the Spanish Armada, north.
 But English sea power combined with a maritime storm destroyed the fleet.

 The defeat of the Spanish Armada in 1588 was but one part of a larger but undeclared war between Protestant England and Catholic Spain.
 Between 1585 and 1604, the two rivals sparred repeatedly.
-England launched its own armada in 1589 in an effort to cripple the Spanish fleet and capture Spanish treasure.
+England launched its own armada in 1589 in an effort to disable the Spanish fleet and capture Spanish treasure.
 However, the foray ended in disaster for the English, with storms, disease, and the strength of the Spanish Armada combining to bring about defeat.

 The conflict between Spain and England dragged on into the early seventeenth century, and the newly Protestant nations, especially England and the Dutch Republic, posed a significant challenge to Spain (and also to Catholic France) as imperial rivalries played out in the Atlantic World.
 Spain retained its mighty American empire, but by the early 1600s, the nation could no longer keep England and other European rivals—the French and Dutch—from colonizing smaller islands in the Caribbean (Figure 2.9).